Sylar257/Transformers-in-NLP/README.md

 **"X”** vector is the [positional encoding](https://github.com/Sylar257/Transformers-in-NLP#positional_encoding).

+## Overall_structure

 Of course, the layers are stacked for the **transformer**.
 We have **6-layer-stacking** for both *encoder* and *decoder* by the design of the [original paper](https://arxiv.org/abs/1706.03762).
 For illustration, if have a transformer of 2-layer-stacking:

 ![layer-stacking](images/layer-stacking.png)

+## Implementation

+When using the pre-trained models from `transformer` library, each model architecture need the following information:

+1. A **model class** too lead/store a particular pre-trained model.
+2. A **tokenizer class** to pre-process the data and make it compatible with our model of selection
+3. A **configuration class** to load/store the configuration of a particular model